awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + Data for scheduled reports is now delayed by 15 minutes to allow for most recent data to be incorporated in to reports\.
 Previously, in some cases, report data for the final 15 minute period during the scheduled report interval did not get included in scheduled reports\.
 This applies to all report types\.
 + In metric calculations, the time that an incoming call rings is attributed to idle time if the agent is in idle state before an incoming call\.
 + The metric **Agent on contact time** now includes time that an agent spent in an auxiliary busy state\.
-+ Published new documentation on [Amazon Connect metrics\.](https://docs.aws.amazon.com/connect/latest/userguide/connect-metrics.html)
++ Published new documentation about metrics\.

 ### Contact Control Panel \(CCP\)<a name="may18-ccp"></a>
 + Added a **Save** button to the settings menu for the CCP when an agent is using a desk phone\.
 The **Save** button saves the deskphone configuration between sessions\.
 + Agent username is now available as part of agent configuration data in the [Amazon Connect Streams API](https://github.com/aws/amazon-connect-streams/blob/master/Documentation.md)\.
 + Contact attributes are now available when using the streams\.js \(Streams API\) for screenpops after queued callbacks\.
 + Fixed issue where for some auto\-accept calls, the agent continued to hear ringing after accepting and joining the call\.